padok-team/docs-terraform-guidelines/terraform/handling_secrets.md

 ### Use a Secret Management Tool

-Also, you can store this sensitive data in a Secret Management Tool _(e.g. AWS Secrets Manager, HashiCorp Vault, etc.)_.
+You can store your secrets' values in a Secret Management Tool _(e.g. AWS Secrets Manager, HashiCorp Vault, etc.)_ and then use a data resource to retrieve them.

+As we already mentionned, the data resource's value is treated as sensitive and will not be displayed in the console output BUT will be present in your state file.